 In September 2020 the footway under the railway bridge in Waterloo Road was widened to allow shared use by pedestrians and cyclists.
 This provides a convenient link between the station and the path to the Court Rec.

 Until this scheme was introduced, cyclists approaching Epsom along Waterloo Road at peak times were being blocked by a queue of traffic under the railway bridge that was difficult to get past.
 As a result, many walked or cycled along the footway on either side.
 In addition, pedestrians had a narrow footway under the bridge, which was also an unattractive place at which to wait for a bus.

 As part of the station redevelopment project, Surrey obtained funding to widen the footway on the west (station) side of the road and designate it for shared use by pedestrians and cyclists.
 Buses that currently stop under the bridge would instead stop more conveniently outside the station.

 The December 2013 meeting of Surrey’s Epsom & Ewell Local Committee decided not to proceed with a scheme at present, but agreed that a task force should reconsider it in the light of the Plan E proposals, which could reduce congestion in Waterloo Road.

 The September 2016 meeting of the Local Committee reconsidered this scheme.
-A number of questions arise:
+A number of questions arose:

-- Is it feasible to fix street lamps to the wall, releasing space on the footway?
+- Was it feasible to fix street lamps to the wall, releasing space on the footway?
 (This could consume 70% of the available funds.)